Lostmyname/pedant/README.md

   heroku config:set GITHUB_TOKEN=<token>
 ```

+## Compiling

-The app is compiled in the `/jars` folder to improve the deployment speed so if you make changes to the `checklist.md` file, recompile with the following command and move the resulting standalone jar to the `jars` folder.
+The app is compiled in the `/jars` folder to improve the deployment speed.
+Recompile with the following command and move the resulting standalone jar to the `jars` folder.

 ```
   lein ring uberjar